jrshittu/chatty/README.md

     notify(state, 'info', 'Response received!')
 ```

-2. Add `clear_conversation` function to clear the conversation history.
+**Step 2.**  Add `clear_conversation` function to clear the conversation history.
 The function sets the `state.conversation` object to a new dictionary with a single key-value pair, where the key is "Conversation" and the value is an empty list.
 This effectively clears the conversation history, as the `state.conversation` object is now an empty dictionary with a single key-value pair containing an empty list.
 The updated `state.conversation` object will be reflected in the chatbot UI, showing an empty conversation history.

 ```python
 def clear_conversation(state):
     state.conversation = {"Conversation": []}
 ```

-3. Define the layout of the user interface for the Chatbot so that we have two columns: a sidebar with a width of 300 pixels, and a main content area.
+**Step 3.** Define the layout of the user interface for the Chatbot so that we have two columns: a sidebar with a width of 300 pixels, and a main content area.
 Hence attach `clear_conversation` to the `New chat` button.

 ```python
 page = """